roberttoups/temp_humidity_api/README.md

 ## 🔒 Security

 The Nginx configuration provided restricts access to a specific IP range for added security.
 Ensure you configure this range according to your needs.
 Do not expose this API to the Internet.
 Do not run this API as root.

+## 💾 Local Data Storage

+The Python 3 script `get_local_data.py` is provided to store temperature and humidity data locally in a subdirectory called `temperature_data`.
+The script is designed to be run as a cron job to store data at regular intervals.
+The data is stored in a CSV file with the date and time as the filename.